Technologicat/unpythonic/doc/features.md

 The expression `b << newitem` has the same meaning as `b.set(newitem)`.
 In both cases, the new value is returned as a convenience.

 `ThreadLocalBox` is otherwise exactly like `box`, but its contents are thread-local.
-It also holds a default object, which is set once, when the `ThreadLocalBox` is instantiated.
+It also holds a default object, which is set initially when the `ThreadLocalBox` is instantiated.
 The default object is seen by threads that have not placed any object into the box.

 ```python
 from unpythonic import ThreadLocalBox, unbox